klimgeran/handbook/en/glossary.md

   mev:
     crypto: "Miner-Extractable Value - process of reorganising transactions inside a block by miners, to gain <em>something</em> (might be covered by secret contract)"
   mosaic:
-    symbol: "A representation of any kind of value on Symbol (both fungible and non-fungible)."
+    symbol: "A representation of any kind of asset on Symbol (fungible or non-fungible)."
   multisig:
     symbol: "Multi-signature.
 A Symbol account requiring more than one signature to operate."
   nam: